md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Joint innovation projects.
 * Technology and talent exchange programs.

-International engagement can accelerate learning, capacity building, and innovation.
+International engagement can accelerate learning, capacity building, and innovation [19,27,54,55,60,65,70].
+International cooperation has become an important component of national AI strategies and global AI governance initiatives.

 ### Conclusion

-The recommendations presented in this chapter reflect key themes that have emerged throughout this white paper, including responsible AI governance, evidence-based policymaking, digital transformation, research capacity development, and innovation ecosystem growth.
+The recommendations presented in this chapter reflect key themes that have emerged throughout this white paper, including responsible AI governance, evidence-based policymaking, digital transformation, research capacity development, and innovation ecosystem growth [1,17,21,24,29,30].

-While implementation pathways will depend on future priorities, stakeholder engagement, and resource availability, these recommendations may serve as a starting point for discussions regarding the role of Artificial Intelligence in supporting Bangladesh’s long-term development objectives.
+While implementation pathways will depend on future priorities, stakeholder engagement, and resource availability, these recommendations may serve as a starting point for discussions regarding the role of Artificial Intelligence in supporting Bangladesh’s long-term development objectives [29,30,80].

-Ultimately, the successful development of an AI-enabled future will depend not only on technology, but also on strong institutions, human capital, ethical governance, collaboration, and public trust.
+Ultimately, the successful development of an AI-enabled future will depend not only on technology, but also on strong institutions, human capital, ethical governance, collaboration, and public trust [1,5,23,24,73,80].

 ## Chapter 18: Conclusion